MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-vendor.md

 ![Vendor data flow](media/dual-write-vendor-data-flow.png)

 If you want to use Customer Engagement for vendor mastering, and you want to continue to use the Account entity to store vendor information, you can use the new extended vendor design.
-In this design, extended vendor information, such as the vendor group and vendor posting profile, are stored in the **vendor detail**.
+In this design, extended vendor information, such as the vendor group and vendor posting profile, are stored in the vendor detail.

 ![Extended vendor data flow](media/dual-write-vendor-detail.jpg)